gabriele16/nequip-C-fortran-interface/README.md

 * `nequip_wrapper.cpp` and `nequip_wrapper.h` are the C/C++ code and header file, respectively, where the Pytorch model is loaded and where inference will eventually be made.
 The header file contains the `__cplusplus` preprocessor macro and the `extern "C"` function such that the C++ code has C linkage.

 ### TODO:
 * write minimal neighbor lists subroutine in Fortran and then pass this list to the C/C++ code to be finally able to perform inference using the `compute_nequip` function inside nequip_wrapper.cpp.
+For now the module `neighnborlists.f90` only computes distances.
 This is how it would be done once Nequip is implemented in CP2K.